Quagga/Zebra Mussel Invasion

 For information on how you can help to prevent the spread of quagga and zebra mussels and to learn more about them, visit:

-Front-line programs to prevent invasive mussels from being spread by boats among California's lakes and reservoirs.
-CDFG has extensive programs for water managers and volunteer groups and is training "mussel dogs" to help detect mussels on boats.
-Report invasive species to CDFG.
+CDFW conducts front-line programs to prevent invasive mussels from being spread by boats among California's lakes and reservoirs.
+They offer extensive programs for water managers and volunteer groups and is training "mussel dogs" to help detect mussels on boats.
+Report invasive species to CDFW.

 Excellent educational video-documentary Don't Move a Mussel and training on how to inspect boats for mussels and steam-clean to kill them.
 Available for free from Pacific States Marine Fisheries Commission.

 - California Division of Boating and Waterways Publications

 - Scroll down to Aquatic Invasive Species for publications on preventing transportation of invasive mussels and water-weeds by boats.

 Excellent source of information on zebra and quagga mussel control programs in the eastern and midwestern United States and Canada.